-Complete parts packages at the lowest prices are available from Nature's Comfort or your dealer!
+Complete parts packages at the lowest prices are available from Nature's Comfort!

 III.
-Installing Boiler
+Installing The Boiler

 Installation is to be performed by a qualified installer and shall comply with all the requirements of the authority having jurisdiction over the installation.